BigTallJim/CV/README.md

 I've decided i've been too long with the work Manager at the end of my job description and am now concentrating all my efforts on rebuilding my Software Development skills.

+## Skills

+#### Software Design and Development

-I have worked on a number of high profile projects including the replacement of the in-house credit system with a third party package, the design, implementation and support of the new Replenishment System and implementation of a managed service in both Web Back Office and the Integration Practice.
+I have worked on a number of high profile projects including the replacement of the in-house credit system with a third party package, the design, implementation and support of the Department Store Replenishment System and implementation of a managed service in both Web Back Office and the Integration Practice.

+#### Stakeholder Manangement

 The majority of my more recent roles have required building good working relationships with many areas of the business, from business and operations teams, to Programme Managers and senior representatives from our numerous third party suppliers (Cognizant, SAG, Ab Initio).

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (August 2019 to November 2019)

 - OOP, TDD, MVC, DDD
 - Agile/XP